 Why should I build an inventory before a SharePoint Migration?

-I recommend you first read my articles on SharePoint Migration and the planning that goes around it, of course this is just as valid for an Office 365 migration.
+I recommend you first read my articles on SharePoint 2013 Migration: Supported Upgrade Paths and the planning that goes around it, of course this is just as valid for an Office 365 migration.
 The reason why I suggest building such an inventory of your SharePoint is because I have used a strategy that has worked for me time and time again.
 I named this strategy the RMR strategy, and it refers to Remove, Migrate or Rebuild.
 I won’t go over this strategy again in this article but as the name suggests it aims at identifying what you plan on Removing, Migrating or Rebuilding before you head to the destination or your migration to a new SharePoint in other words.
 But to be able to do this of course, you’ll need to know what you have.
 If you have a well-organized inventory, you will accelerate your SharePoint Migration immensely.
 And without using any tools, you’ll be able to build a simple to use inventory using PowerShell and Visio for anyone in your team to use.
 Keep an open mind, as what I will show you can obviously be exploited even further to pull the information you might need for yourself.
 Don’t get carried away either, it’s good to keep things simple in everything we do and this includes the inventory.

 Export your SharePoint Inventory with PowerShell

 I definitely cannot take the credit for this, that honor goes to Adam Preston from TCSC.
 Through one of his blog posts, he showed me it was possible to easily export information from my web applications and site collections and have it sent to Visio to build a Diagram.